-On September 14, 2004, Wynn Macau, S.A. executed a definitive credit agreement and related ancillary agreements for a senior secured bank facility of \$397 million.
-The senior secured bank facility consisted of term loan facilities in the amount of \$382 million (in a combination of Hong Kong and US dollars) and a revolving working capital facility of HK\$117 million (approximately US\$15 million).
+On September 14, 2004, Wynn Macau, S.A. executed a definitive credit agreement and related ancillary agreements for a senior secured bank facility of \$397 million (the "Wynn Macau Credit Facility").
+The Wynn Macau Credit Facility consisted of term loan facilities in the amount of \$382 million (in a combination of Hong Kong and US dollars) and a revolving working capital facility of HK\$117 million (approximately US\$15 million).

-In September 2005, to accommodate Wynn Macau's second phase, Wynn Macau, S.A., amended its senior bank facility to expand availability under the facility from \$397 million to \$764 million, including \$729 million of senior term loan facilities, a HK\$117 million revolving credit facility (approximately US\$15 million), and an additional term loan facility of HK\$156 million (approximately US\$20 million).
-Wynn Macau, S.A. began borrowing under the senior secured credit facilities in the fourth quarter of 2005 after the proceeds from \$230.0 million in intercompany loans and an \$80 million subordinated loan provided by Wynn Resorts (both of which were repaid in October 2006) were expended on the Wynn Macau project, and certain other conditions precedent customary to limited recourse project finance construction were satisfied.
+In September 2005, to accommodate Wynn Macau's expansion, the Wynn Macau Credit Facility was amended to expand availability under the facility from \$397 million to \$764 million, including \$729 million of senior term loan facilities, a HK\$117 million revolving credit facility (approximately US\$15 million), and an additional term loan facility of HK\$156 million (approximately US\$20 million).